ddbj/www/_faq/en/paper-show-referee-e.md

 b) Send DDBJ flat files of your submission to the referee, directly : When the submitter requests to us, we send the text file including DDBJ flat files to the submitter.
 So, please send us your request with all of accession numbers to get DDBJ flat file(s) of your submission.
 Then, you can forward the text file to the referee.

-Contact us from [this form](/ddbj/update-form-e.html), if necessary.
+Contact us from [Contact](https://forms.gle/7g2YCoBjqvbBBW9V8), if necessary.